newt0/gatsbybootcamp-transcription/2.Working with Gatsby Pages/chapter2.md

 I'd actually like to empty this file completely and build the page up from scratch.
 So right here it's going to start off the same one thing will do in all of our pages is `import react`.
 That's necessary.
-If we're gonna use `JSX` and `React` to something we can import as it's already installed as part of our Gatsby Project from here, what we're going to do is create our `React` component for this page as a standalone variable.
+If we're gonna use `JSX` and `React` to something we can import as it's already installed as part of our Gatsby Project from here, what we're going to do is create our `React component` for this page as a standalone variable.
 So, `const index page`, you could pick whatever name you like.
 This is just the one I'm choosing, and what I'm gonna do is set this up as a function.
-This function is our `React` component, and all we need to do from here is return some `JSX` containing what should get rendered When this component gets rendered right here, return in `()`s().
+This function is our `React component`, and all we need to do from here is return some `JSX` containing what should get rendered When this component gets rendered right here, return in `()`s().
 I'll set up a `<div>` and in there I'll add an `<h1>` header element with the text value of Hello.
 After that, I'll add an `<h2>` and add a little bio about myself.
 Something like `I'm Andrew, a full stack developer living in a beautiful Philadelphia`.